Friday & Saturday, May 14 & 15 - Best of SSF Brazil

 Dancing by Amanda Savitri, Bernardo Oliveira, Danilo Lima, Renan Bozzeli

-Music composed by Marcelo Sena
+Music Composed by Marcelo Sena

 Cinematography by Lilian Graça